 But the hero’s moment of distraction, as he ensured that the cryotuber remained unharmed, proved to be a mistake.
 Garfield Lynns, who had been playing possum, pretending to be unconscious, lashed out at the crime-fighter with a light-bolt from his left glove.
 Although Lynns had concentrated most of his tricks into his light-gun, he had realized that he might be disarmed at some point and built in a light-effect into each of his gloves, one of which he used now.

 Doctor Mid-Nite, happening to notice the robber’s movement, reacted quickly.
 He dodged out of the path of the bolt, even as Myra ran forward.
 The light-bolt missed them both, but it shattered the falling cryotuber.
 That prototype device now shattered, surging energy into Doctor Mid-Nite, and then through him into a startled Myra Mason as she touched him.
 Their nervous systems flooded with powerful cryogenic energy, and they collapsed.
-Astonished at his luck, Lynns crawled to his feet, then walked over to the other side of the room to pick up his light-gun.
+Astonished at his luck, Lynns chuckled ruefully as he crawled to his feet, then walked over to the other side of the room to pick up his light-gun.

-Before the masked bank robber could make good his escape, another masked figure burst through the doorway.
+Before the masked bank robber could make good his escape, however, another masked figure burst through the doorway.
 It was the Guardian, positively gleaming in his blue and gold costume.

 “Tracked you down, you sneaky rat!” said the Guardian of Suicide Slum.
 But as he looked over, he saw to his astonishment Doctor Mid-Nite and Myra Mason huddled on the floor.
 Thinking they might have been killed by the masked criminal, he quickly bent over their prone bodies and said, “Oh, no!
 Are you two hurt?”